 Xeljanz can cause blood clots in the lungs, which can create devastating and sometimes fatal consequences, including a pulmonary embolism.
-Despite the danger, Pfizer, the manufacturer of Xeljanz, has not updated the drug's warning label to warn doctors and patients.
+Despite the danger, it was only in July of 2019 that the FDA ordered Pfizer, the manufacturer of Xeljanz, to update the drug's warning label to warn doctors and patients.
 As a result, hundreds of victims have filed Xeljanz lawsuits, claiming that the drug company failed to adequately warn them of the potential for Xeljanz causing a blood clot in their lungs and demanding compensation for their losses.

 The defective drug lawyers at the Shouse Law Office strive to legally represent victims of Xeljanz by helping them file a lawsuit before the statute of limitations has expired.
 In this article, they discuss: